Alishah634/DevScripts/PackageSetup/README.md

 ## Contributions
 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+# Issues to note:
+- If a package has a dependency that has depreciated then that package will not install properly -> Solution: Functionality to detect and automatically fix this, or at least print out which packages have not installed.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.